What Is a Direct Indictment in Virginia?

 Why Direct Indictments Are Used in Virginia

 Indictments in the Commonwealth of Virginia usually occur at the Circuit Court level.
 However, many felony cases, even serious felonies, start at the General District Court level.
-You have the right to a preliminary hearing if an arrest warrant is issued for you, during which there is determined whether there is probable cause for the indictment of you.
+You have the right to a preliminary hearing if an arrest warrant is issued for you, during which it is determined whether there is probable cause for your indictment.

 Direct indictments present another way Virginia cases can be dealt with.
 Prosecutors can bypass the general district court and a preliminary hearing.
 With direct indictments, the Commonwealth presents probable cause directly to the grand jury, which consists of US citizens.
 During the grand jury proceedings, the prosecution presents their arguments, and the police present their testimony to establish probable cause.